hoppjs/docs/contents/plugins/basics.md

 As a plugin maker, **your purpose is to write some code that can transform some other code**.
 This transformation process can be whatever you want.
-In the case of static analysis tools, it could be sometihng like linting code to check for bugs.
+In the case of static analysis tools, it could be something like linting code to check for bugs.
 This would be the conversion of some code that needs to be linted into console output that describes the issues.
 If you build a plugin for a preprocessor (such as less or sass), your job is to